 According to James, Talend in the cloud was by far the most cost-effective option, but it was also the most capable of meeting core requirements.
 For example:

-- Talend made it possible to integrate all of the data sources from various functions—from finance systems such as invoicing and payroll, to business service management for chalincy and volunteers, to event registration and more—in a short timeframe.
+- Talend made it possible to integrate all of the data sources from various functions—from finance systems such as invoicing and payroll, to business service management, to event registration and more—in a short timeframe.